Lajos Kossuth: Entry into national politics

 After spending a year in prison at Buda awaiting trial, he was condemned to four more years' imprisonment.
 Kossuth and his friend Count Miklós Wesselényi were placed in separated solitary cells.
 Count Wesselényi's cell did not have even a window, and he went blind in the darkness.
 Kossuth, however, had a small window and with the help of a politically well-informed young woman, Theresa Meszlényi, he remained informed about political events.
 Meszlényi lied to the prison commander, telling him she and Kossuth were engaged.
 In reality, Kossuth did not know Meszlényi before his imprisonment, but this permitted her to visit.
 Meszlényi also provided books.
 Strict confinement damaged Kossuth's health, but he spent much time reading.
-He greatly increased his political knowledge and acquired fluency in English from study of the King James Version of the Bible and Shakespeare which he henceforth always spoke with a certain archaic eloquence.
+He greatly increased his political knowledge and acquired fluency in English from study of the King James Version of the Bible and William Shakespeare which he henceforth always spoke with a certain archaic eloquence.
 While Wesselényi was broken mentally, Kossuth, supported by Terézia Meszlényi's frequent visits, emerged from prison in much better condition.
 His arrest had caused great controversy.
 The Diet, which reconvened in 1839, demanded the release of the political prisoners and refused to pass any government measures.
-Austrian prime minister Metternich long remained obdurate, but the danger of war in 1840 obliged him to give way.
+Austrian chancellor Metternich long remained obdurate, but the danger of war in 1840 obliged him to give way.

 Marriage and children

 On the day of his release from the prison, Kossuth and Meszlényi were married, and she remained a firm supporter of his politics.
 She was a Catholic and her Church refused to bless the marriage since Kossuth, a proud Protestant, would not convert.
-Before their marriage it was unheard that people of different religions married.
-According to the traditional practice, the bride or more rarely the fiancé had to be converted to the religion of his or her spouse before the wedding ceremony.
-However Kossuth refused to be converted to Roman Catholicism, and Meszlényi also refused to be converted to Lutheranism.
+At the time of their marriage it was unheard of that people of different religions married.
+According to the traditional practice, the bride or more rarely the fiancé had to convert to the religion of his or her spouse before the wedding ceremony.
+However Kossuth refused to convert to Roman Catholicism, and Meszlényi also refused to convert to Lutheranism.
 Their mixed religious marriage caused a great scandal at the time.
 This experience influenced Kossuth's firm defense of mixed marriages.
 The couple had three children: Ferenc Lajos Ákos (1841–1914), Minister for Trade between 1906 and 1910; Vilma (1843–1862); and Lajos Tódor Károly (1844–1918).